Honourable Corps of Gentlemen at Arms: Membership and age limits

 All subordinate officers, and all Gentlemen, must be under the age of 55 years on joining, and are on average 52.
 The Gentlemen retain their prior military ranks (currently most rank between major and colonel).
 They must retire at 70 years.

 Although all Gentlemen are retired officers, uniquely one recent member is also a clergyman.
-Colonel the Reverend Richard ("Dick") H. Whittington, MBE joined the Corps in 1999 after retiring from the Corps of Royal Engineers.
+Colonel the Reverend Richard ("Dick") H. Whittington joined the Corps in 1999 after retiring from the Corps of Royal Engineers.
 He was ordained a deacon in 1993 and a priest in 1994.
-He was Chaplain of the Royal Hospital Chelsea from 2001-13.
+He was Chaplain of the Royal Hospital Chelsea from 2001 to 2013.

 Another notable Gentleman was Major Walter Clopton Wingfield, one of the pioneers of lawn tennis, who served from 1870 to 1909.

 Uniform

 The uniform is that of a Dragoon Guards officer of the 1840s.
 It has a skirted red coatee with Garter blue velvet cuffs and facings embroidered with the Tudor royal badge of the portcullis.
 Helmets with white swan feather plumes are worn when on duty, even in church.
 Officers wear, in addition, gold aiguillettes, and carry sticks of office—gold for the Captain, silver for the Lieutenant, Standard Bearer and Clerk of the Cheque, and ivory for the Harbinger—which they receive from the Sovereign on appointment.
 Cavalry swords are worn, and long ceremonial battle-axes, over 300 years old, are carried by all the Gentlemen.

-The uniforms are produced by the royal warrant holder Gieves & Hawkes from Savile Row in London.
+The uniforms are produced by the royal warrant holder Gieves & Hawkes from Savile Row in London, with the helmets handcrafted and maintained by the royal warrant holder Thomas Lyte at their goldsmithing and silversmithing workshops, also in London.